AT&T Internet for Seniors

 AT&T Internet 300: Best for Heavy Internet Users and Large Households

-AT&T’s Internet 300 plan runs on a fast and reliable fiber connection.
+AT&T’s Internet 300 plan runs on a fast, reliable fiber connection.
 These consistent speeds can support over 11 devices at once.
-The biggest drawback is that AT&T’s fiber plans have somewhat limited availability compared to the provider’s other plans.
-The starting price is $55 monthly, plus taxes and fees (including $99 for professional installation).
+The biggest drawback is that AT&T’s fiber plans have somewhat limited availability, especially compared to other fiber providers, such as Optimum and Verizon.
+AT&T’s starting price is $55 monthly, plus taxes and fees (including $99 for professional installation).
 That’s some solid bang for your buck!

 The AT&T Fiber Internet 300 plan is a good option for older adults who use the internet multiple times a day for many tasks, such as emails, downloading videos and movies, streaming music and television, and making video calls.
-This plan is superb for older adults who host friends and family often, as several users can be online at once without any issues.
-With this service, you’ll also get unlimited data, so you won’t have to worry about overage fees.
+This plan is superb for older adults who host friends and family often, as several users can be online at once without significant lag times.
+You’ll also get unlimited data, so you won’t need to worry about overage fees.

-For comparison, other companies we’ve reviewed (like Xfinity) have the same download speed of up to 300 Mbps at a similar price but in cable form, which is less reliable than fiber.
+For comparison, other companies we’ve reviewed, like Xfinity, offer the same download speeds at a similar price but in cable form, which is less reliable than fiber.
 Compared to other fiber internet providers, such as Verizon, with plans starting at $49.99 per month for up to 300 Mbps, AT&T is a bit more expensive.
-Don’t forget that you can download the free Smart Home Manager app on your mobile device to check for nearby outages and get WiFi help.
+Don’t forget that you can download the free Smart Home Manager app on your mobile device to check for nearby outages and get Wi-Fi help.

 AT&T Internet 100: Best for Light Internet Users and Couples